Confederate Invasion of Iowa monument

 Backstory and Context

-On this date, Jim “Bill” Jackson and about twelve “Missouri Partisan Rangers” conducted a day-long raid that would result in three civilians brutally shot and left for dead, thousands of dollars stolen from innocent farmer by-standers, and scores of others abducted during the terror campaign.
+On this date, Jim “Bill” Jackson and about twelve “Missouri Partisan Rangers” conducted a day-long raid that would result in three civilians being shot and left for dead, thousands of dollars stolen from innocent farm families, and scores of others abducted during the terror campaign.
 The assault began in the morning as the raiders, dressed in stolen Union uniforms, entered the southeast corner of Davis County, Iowa on horseback.
-They first stopped at the farm of John Brumley, demanding “greenbacks.”
-After ransacking Brumley’s farmhouse, Jackson and his raiders left with $80, cursing their bad luck at not finding even more “greenbacks.”
+The raiders first stopped at the farm of John Brumley, demanding “greenbacks.”
+After ransacking Brumley’s farmhouse, Jackson and his raiders left with $80, cursing their bad luck at not finding more currency.
 Over the course of the day, Jackson and his men would cover about forty-five miles and visit twenty-four different farms, looking for cash and horses at each stop.
 They also shot and killed three men, leaving their bodies uncovered on the Iowa soil.

 In the course of the raid, Captain P.H.
 Bence, of the 30th Iowa Infantry was shot in the back of the head while riding a horse as a prisoner of the raiders.
 Thomas Hardy, a wealthy farmer, was also shot in the head as Jackson tried to steal some of his horses.
 Eleazer Small was also shot and killed.
-Small threw his hands up when confronted by Jackson as if to say, “I give up.”
-His actions did not matter.
-Jackson shot him three times with his revolver.
+Small threw his hands up when confronted by Jackson.
+Jackson shot the defenseless man three times with his revolver.

 The “Confederate Invasion of Iowa” monument was erected in 2005 by the Davis County Civil War Guerilla Raid Society.
 This monument contains three plaques.
 One recognizes the citizens of Davis County “who sacrificed and served to preserve the Union.”
 This plaque was donated in 2005 by the Sons of Union Veterans of the Civil War.
 Another plaque, donated in 2005 by the Sons of Confederate Veterans of the Civil War, recognizes its location as “the furthermost north of any Confederate incursion during the Civil War.”
-The final, and most dominant plaque, briefly describes the Jackson raid, noting the precise date and that three people were killed.
+This claim by the SCV is not accurate as there were numerous other attacks by Confederates, including some in New England.
+The final, and most dominant plaque briefly describes the Jackson raid and the atrocities committed by Jackson's force.

 1.Murphy, Donald R..
 X Marks the Spot.
 Wallaces' Farmer.
 August 23rd 1941.
 1 - 10.